 - Withdrawal: Experiencing a surge of mental, emotional and physical unrest upon quitting the substance or the act

 - Compulsive Behavior: Using the substance or performing the act persistently without it leading to pleasure or reward, even when it costs their health, finances, work, or relationships

 The Next Steps

 Tackling impulsiveness and other symptoms of dyscontrol syndrome is key for substance use disorder treatment.
-Through this study, researchers have come to believe that the same approach is also relevant for people with substance use disorder.
+Due to this study, researchers now believe that the same approach is also relevant for people with substance use disorder.

-Researchers also emphasized that people struggling with compulsive social media use who also exhibit narcissistic behavior could benefit from focusing treatment on the person's drive for positive social reward.
+Researchers also emphasized that people struggling with social media addiction, who also exhibit narcissistic behavior, could benefit from treatment focused on the person's drive for positive social reward.

-Total abstinence is often the goal in the treatment of many addictions, but it may not be possible to completely abstain from social media usage.
-One of the most difficult aspects of social media addiction is that our lives are endlessly surrounded by technology.
+Abstinence is the goal in addiction treatment, but it may not be possible to completely abstain from social media usage.
+Perhaps the most difficult aspect of social media addiction is that our lives are endlessly surrounded by technology.